Hoijof/minimum.js/README.md

 This library helps you find your way out of ALL the situations that only a good FrontEnd Developer could get you through.
 From using top notch libraries to recoding some jquery core functionalities.

-It's still under alfa so if you have any bug report to the creator.
+It's still under alpha, so if you find a bug then report it to the creator.

 #Usage
   minimum(options);